Online Master of Science in Information Systems

 INFO 6205: Program Structure and Algorithms

 Presents data structures and related algorithms, beginning with a brief review of dynamic memory allocation.
 Discusses the fundamental data structures in detail, including the abstract representation, supporting algorithms, and implementation methods.
 Focuses on understanding the application of the abstract data structure and the circumstances that affect implementation decisions.
 Covers lists, stacks, queues, trees, hash tables, and graphs.
 Covers recursion and searching and sorting algorithms in detail.
 Emphasizes data abstraction and encapsulation in code design.
-Explores external storage structures, time permitting.
+Explores external storage structures, time permitting

 You may also like